Dale Cooper: 2017 revival

 Cooper eventually starts to come out of his near-catatonic state after hearing Gordon Cole's name spoken while watching the film Sunset Boulevard.
 (Lynch named the Gordon Cole character in the series after the character in the film.)
 Hearing the name prompts Cooper to stick a fork into an electrical socket, electrocuting himself.
 Although the shock puts him in a coma, he awakens with his senses and memories intact.
 The Mitchum brothers fly him back to Twin Peaks.

 Although Cooper's doppelgänger arrives at the Twin Peaks sheriff's station before Cooper himself, Lucy Brennan (Kimmy Robertson) detects and shoots the doppelgänger.
-BOB emerges from the doppelgänger's body and tries to terrorize the other characters, but James Hurley's friend Freddie Skyes (Jake Wardle) kills BOB with a powerful weapon provided by the supernatural entities.
+BOB emerges from the doppelgänger's body and tries to terrorize the other characters, but James Hurley's friend Freddie Sykes (Jake Wardle) kills BOB with a powerful weapon in the form of a garden glove provided by the Fireman.
 Cooper returns his doppelgänger's spirit to the Black Lodge.
 Naido, who was transported to the natural realm through a strange portal in the woods and taken to the sheriff's station for protection, transforms back into Diane.

 With BOB and the doppelgänger defeated, Cooper visits Phillip Jeffries (Nathan Frizzell), who sends him to the night of Laura Palmer's death and warns of a malevolent spirit named JUDY.
 Cooper prevents Laura's murder, but while leading Laura away from the murder site, she suddenly disappears.

 Using information given to Cooper by the Fireman, Cooper and Diane travel to Odessa, Texas in search of Laura.
 They break through a kind of portal, after which Cooper appears colder, like a mixture between his regular personality and his doppelgänger.
 Diane is terrified after seeing a woman who may be her own doppelgänger.
 Cooper and Diane make love in a motel, during which Diane grows increasingly disturbed.
 When Cooper wakes up the next morning, Diane is gone; the motel is different; and a "Linda" has left "Richard" a note telling him that their relationship is over.
 The Fireman had previously told Cooper to watch for Linda and Richard.

 After investigating a lead at the "Eat at Judy's" diner in Odessa, Cooper finds a woman who resembles an older Laura, but identifies herself as Carrie Page (Lee).
 Carrie does not know a Laura Palmer but recognizes the names of Laura's parents, which convinces Cooper that she is Laura.
 Cooper convinces Carrie, who needs to flee Odessa anyway, to travel to Twin Peaks to reunite with Sarah Palmer.
-Upon arriving at the Palmer house, however, Cooper discovers that the house has been occupied by two different families for many years; the families' names are familiar but mysterious.
+Upon arriving at the Palmer house, however, Cooper discovers that the house has been occupied by two different families for many year.
 As Cooper asks what year he is in, Carrie hears Sarah calling for Laura.
 Carrie screams and the lights in the house go out.